-Now as I look ahead to next year’s spring cleaning, I’m already thinking of ways that I can up my wardrobe game without spending a ton of cash and reducing my overall waste by being a more conscious shopper.
+Now as I look ahead to next year’s cleaning, I’m already thinking of ways that I can up my wardrobe game without spending a ton of cash and reducing my overall waste by being a more conscious shopper.

 It’s as easy as visiting some thrift stores to find that little black dress I’ve been searching for instead of heading to the mall.
 Many thrift stores donate a portion of their earnings to some amazing causes – something to keep in mind while you shop.
 I have a friend who shops exclusively at thrift stores and always looks great, so don’t shy away from used clothing.

 There you have it – you’re now ready to clean, organize and purge that closet.
-Happy spring cleaning!
+Happy cleaning!